 To establish the usefulness and effectiveness of this password recovery tool, the steps to take to access the protected file whose password you cannot remember is highlighted below.

-- First, download the PassFab software by clicking the below link.
+Step 1.
+First, download the PassFab for Excel software by clicking the below link.
 Then, install it on your computer.

-- Second, you would see a wide Add tab, click it and select the record.
+Step 2.
+Second, you would see a wide "+" tab, click it and select the record.

-- And finally, click Start on the taskbar to access the password.
+Step 4.
+And finally, click "Recover" on the taskbar to access the password.

-You can use the PassFab software free.
+You can use the PassFab software for free trial.
 However, you would be restricted.
 On paying the subscription fee, you have full access to the software.

 Having read and taken all the steps stated above, you would agree that these steps are truly effective.
 We have clearly stated how to ensure the privacy so you can save Excel file with password, and how to prevent it from unauthorized modification in the early parts of this piece.
 In the part of the piece, you also have the steps involved in removing/extracting the password when forgotten.
 Watch out for more informative pieces.
 I am sure you will.